Volunteer at the Willow IncrEDIBLE Garden behind Forton Medical Centre, Whites Place, Forton Road in Gosport.

 Information website about Gosport, including useful organisations, clubs, churches, businesses, local history and more.
 Gosport groups can also have information added free of charge.

 Full library service, free internet access, regular dance, music, theatre and literary events, coffee shop, education classes.
 Some free services.
 Charges for classes apply but discounts are available.

 Social and educational groups and members bar.
 A fee is required.
 Located at Thorngate Hall, Bury House, Bury Road, Gosport.

 Contact the Elderly is a charity that organises monthly Sunday afternoon tea parties for small groups of older people, aged 75 and over, who live alone.
 Offering a regular and vital friendship link every month, each older person is collected from their home by a volunteer driver and taken to a volunteer host’s home for the afternoon.

 Variety of social activities and outings, check website for what’s on each day.
 Refreshments included and transport can be arranged if required.
 Based at Club Hampshire Centre, The Anchorage, Willis Road, Gosport.

 A charge applies.

-You may be able to apply for a disabled person’s rail card, if you are in receipt of certain benefits, are visually impaired or registered as deaf, please see website for details, the card will allow you a third off rail travel and costs £20.00 a year.
+You may be able to apply for a disabled person’s rail card, if you are in receipt of certain benefits, are visually impaired or registered as deaf, please see website for details.

 Promoting accessibility to leisure and sport, signposting family, carer and disability support organisations.
 Information on Disabled Access, Wheelchair walks, Easy Access, Access for All, Mobility, Walks on Wheels, Miles without Stiles, Buggy Walks – whatever the term this is all about accessibility to the countryside and green spaces of South East England.